svisser/gtk3-tic-tac-toe/README.rst

     $ sudo port install gobject-introspection gtk3 py35-gobject3

+When creating the virtualenv for this project make sure that you:

-Specify the Python 3.5 interpreter for which you have installed the above dependencies and make sure the Python interpreter in your virtualenv has access to those Python packages:
+- specify the Python 3.5 interpreter for which you have installed the above dependencies, and
+- ensure that the Python interpreter in the virtualenv has access to those Python packages:

 .. code-block:: bash